Key Takeaways

 The Insurance Limits Problem

-Here's an uncomfortable reality that many plaintiffs don't understand until it's too late: your case is only worth what can actually be collected.
-You can have $500,000 in damages, but if the at-fault driver carries only a $25,000 liability policy and has no assets, $25,000 may be all you ever see.
+Here's an uncomfortable reality that many plaintiffs don't understand until late in the claim: practical case value depends heavily on what can actually be collected.
+You can have $500,000 in damages, but if the at-fault driver carries only a $25,000 liability policy and has no meaningful assets, that policy may become the practical ceiling unless other coverage or defendants are available.

 This is why understanding all available sources of recovery is critical.
 Beyond the at-fault driver's liability insurance, you may be able to recover under your own uninsured/underinsured motorist (UM/UIM) coverage, pursue the at-fault driver's personal assets, or identify additional liable parties — an employer if the at-fault driver was on the clock, a vehicle manufacturer if a defect contributed, or a government entity if road conditions played a role.